 Sir Isaac Newton was the first scientist to precisely define the gravitational force, and to show that it could explain both falling bodies and astronomical motions.
-See Figure 6.20.
+See Figure 6.17.
 But Newton was not the first to suspect that the same force caused both our weight and the motion of planets.
 His forerunner Galileo Galilei had contended that falling bodies and planetary motions had the same cause.
 Some of Newton's contemporaries, such as Robert Hooke, Christopher Wren, and Edmund Halley, had also made some progress toward understanding gravitation.
 But Newton was the first to propose an exact mathematical form and to use that form to show that the motion of heavenly bodies should be conic sections-circles, ellipses, parabolas, and hyperbolas.
 This theoretical prediction was a major triumph-it had been known for some time that moons, planets, and comets follow such paths, but no one had been able to propose a mechanism that caused them to follow these paths and not others.
+Other prominent scientists and mathematicians of the time, particularly those outside of England, were reluctant to accept Newton's principles.
+It took the work of another prominent philosopher, writer, and scientist, Émilie du Châtelet, to establish the Newtonian gravitation as the accurate and overarching law.
+Du Châtelet, who had earlier laid the foundation for the understanding of conservation of energy as well as the principle that light had no mass, translated and augmented Newton's key work.
+She also utilized calculus to explain gravity, which helped lead to its acceptance.

-Figure 6.20 According to early accounts, Newton was inspired to make the connection between falling bodies and astronomical motions when he saw an apple fall from a tree and realized that if the gravitational force could extend above the ground to a tree, it might also reach the Sun.
+FIGURE 6.17 According to early accounts, Newton was inspired to make the connection between falling bodies and astronomical motions when he saw an apple fall from a tree and realized that if the gravitational force could extend above the ground to a tree, it might also reach the Sun.
 The inspiration of Newton's apple is a part of worldwide folklore and may even be based in fact.
-Great importance is attached to it because Newton's universal law of gravitation and his laws of motion answered very old questions about nature and gave tremendous support to the notion of underlying simplicity and unity in nature.
-Scientists still expect underlying simplicity to emerge from their ongoing inquiries into nature.
+Newton's universal law of gravitation and his laws of motion answered very old questions about nature and gave tremendous support to the notion of underlying simplicity and unity in nature.
+Like many revolutionary discoveries, it was not immediately accepted.
+Prominent French scientist and philosopher Émilie du Châtelet helped establish Newton's theory in France and mainland Europe.